NAThompson/d3intro/howtod3.md

 D3.js helps convert your data to reasonable pixel locations.

+SVG syntax is also very terse; D3 syntax is more friendly.

 ---

 ## If you don't understand SVG, you won't understand D3